MeeGo: System requirements

-MeeGo provides support for both ARM and Intel x86 processors with SSSE3 enabled and uses btrfs as the default file system.
+MeeGo provided support for both ARM and Intel x86 processors with SSSE3 enabled and used btrfs as the default file system.

 User interfaces

 Within the MeeGo project there are several graphical user interfaces – internally called User Experiences ("UX").

 Netbook

 The Netbook UX is a continuation of the Moblin interface.
 It is written using the Clutter-based Mx toolkit, and uses the Mutter window manager.

 Samsung Netbook NP-N100 use MeeGo for its operating system.

 MeeGo's netbook version uses several Linux applications in the background, such as Evolution (Email, calendar), Empathy (instant messaging), Gwibber (microblogging), Chromium (web browser), and Banshee (multimedia player), all integrated into the graphical user interface.

 Handset

 The Handset UX is based on Qt, with GTK+ and Clutter included to provide compatibility for Moblin applications.
 To support the hundreds of Hildon-based Maemo applications, users have to install the Hildon library ported by the maemo.org community.
 Depending on the device, applications will be provided from either the Intel AppUp or the Nokia Ovi digital software distribution systems.

 The MeeGo Handset UX's "Day 1" prerelease was on 30 June 2010.
 The preview was initially available for the Aava Mobile Intel Moorestown platform, and a 'kickstart' file provided for developers to build an image for the Nokia N900.